aimacode/aima-java/README.md

 Java implementation of algorithms from Norvig And Russell's "Artificial Intelligence - A Modern Approach 4th Edition."

 ---
+## NOTE: This is an in progress complete rewrite of the algorithms, leveraging JDK 8's new language features, from the AIMA3e branch (currently master branch)
 ## TODO (REMEMBER - KEEP IT SIMPLE SIMPLE SIMPLE!!!! :)
 ### CURRENT (new demo GUI)
 * Mock up screen prototypes